TalentSoft/Moq.SetupAsync/README.md

 All that work has been inspired  first by that discussion on stackoverflow: https://stackoverflow.com/questions/21253523/setup-async-task-callback-in-moq-framework

-And then we have been conforted into our direction when we read that opened issue which unfortunatly seems a nit freezed: https://github.com/moq/moq4/issues/384
+And then we have been comforted into our direction when we read that opened issue which unfortunately seems a bit freeze: https://github.com/moq/moq4/issues/384